Dynamical-Systems-Laboratory/ABM-COVID-Mobility/README.md

 - `simulations` - simulations, specifically,
 	- `complete_var_reopening_study` - simulations with fixed vaccination rate and variable reopening rates
 	- `complete_two_rates_study` - parametric studies of a series of vaccination and reopening rates The simulation groups have three variants for different testing efficacies.
 These simulations are set up and ran automatically using welll-commented make_and_run.sh scripts in each subdirectory.
+Before running, adjust the number of simulations ran simultanously according to your own resources.

 ## Compiling and running